News: Mobile Phones

 A day has passed since the exciting announcement of Google's first Android 4.0 smartphone, the Samsung Galaxy Nexus.
 The next question is: how much and when?

 Microsoft CEO Steve Ballmer blasted Google Android for being a complicated mobile operating system which requires its users to be a computer scientist to use it.

 Wednesday, 19 Oct 2011

-Research in Motion unveils the next generation BlackBerry platform (BBX) today and it is one that combines the best of the BlackBerry OS and QNX platform.
+Research in Motion unveiled the next generation BlackBerry BBX platform, which combines the best of BlackBerry and QNX for phones and tablets.